 In this cycle the II would generally aim to meet with every individual and household to hear their stories, and the stories of the church – from the newest to the oldest.
 The newest will see realities that will be unseen, taken for granted, forgotten or buried by everyone else.
 The oldest will remember when things changed – and how they were before “it’s always been this way.”
 Those in the middle are often the ones carrying the pain of it.

-By the fourth cycle if relationships are feeling less pressured (this will often be through the II’s work adjusting governance and financial issues), if the second cycle has revived smiling, laughter and lingering after the service, and if the third cycle is rekindling a bigger picture hope for the future, then the people are ready for the deepest exercise of storytelling.
+If relationships are feeling less pressured (this will often be through the II’s work adjusting governance and financial issues), if the second cycle has revived smiling, laughter and lingering after the service, and if the third cycle is rekindling a bigger picture hope for the future, then the people are ready for the deepest exercise of storytelling.
 This is where the people are invited together to tell the whole story of their church from beginning to now.
-I have used a third party facilitator to do this.
-And as we have time-lined the story and re-told the joys and sorrows of it, we use space, movement and physical action to give it all to Jesus and reconcile around the Lord’s table.
+It includes all that has gone before and helps the congregation engage with the “Health Check” and “Telling the Time” conversations mentioned in previous posts.

-By this time in the process all taboos should have been spoken and disempowered.
+By this time in the process all taboos should have been spoken and dis-empowered.
 If the systemic problems and spiritual issues have also been addressed by other means elsewhere in the process the storytelling will be grace and truth and will be the measure rather than the means of a profound healing.
 When we can tell the true story without recrimination and rancor, thankful for the joy and sad for the sorrow then we have brought the people out of spiritual depression and into a place of readiness for a whole new story to begin!

 To make an enquiry regarding a Ministry Consultation or for Personal Coaching contact me confidentially using this form: